gunnar0022/my-yomitan-setup/README.md

 ### 1.1 Install AnkiConnect
 - Open Anki.
+- Make sure you're logged into any account you have with anki.
+You can check by hitting the sync button.
+- If it syncs, you're logged in.
+Otherwise, you'll be prompted to log in.
+- If you don't have an account or forgot your password, go here: https://ankiweb.net/account/login

+Set up Anki connect
 - Go to **Tools → Add-ons → Get Add-ons…**
 - Paste this code: **2055492159** and click **OK**.
 - Restart Anki.